loislo/BST-Badminton-Stroke-type-Transformer/README.md

     - `type_ls`: each element should be the same class name as in ShuttleSet.
     - `strategy`: please check if it matches the `out_root_dir` or not.
 4. Move all clips in `Top_小平球` or `Bottom_小平球` to `未知球種`, which means "None" type, and delete these empty folders.
+5. Remove all the clips labeled "removed" in `flaw_shot_records.csv`.
+    - Make sure the total number of the clips each type is the same as that shown in `class_total.xlsx`.

 Thus, we have stroke clips now.